Winter Lecture Series

 In this series, you will have the chance to learn more about New Mexico History and historical subjects that you may have been previously unaware of.
 This three lecture series is always on the last Tuesday of January, February, and March in our partner’s lecture hall, the New Mexico Museum of Art’s St. Francis Auditorium.

-TICKETS GO ON SALE JANUARY 10!
+TICKETS ON SALE IN JANUARY

-If you missed any of our lectures they are available on our YouTube channel
+If you missed any of our lectures, they are available on our YouTube channel.

 January Lecture

-January 28 | 5:30pm
+January 27 | 5:30pm

 Doors Open at 5pm